 Not only are pine kernels an important ingredient in Homemade Basil Pesto, but they are fantastic lightly roasted and used in dishes like my Low-carb Cabbage and Mince Rolls.
 I especially love them in my favourite salad ever: Best ever Keto Salmon Salad.
 They can be quite pricey, but a little goes a long way.
 Be sure to always toast them lightly in a hot, dry pan before using to enhance the flavour.

 Pink Himalayan Salt

-Said to be the most beneficial and ‘cleanest’ salt available, its best you replace your table salt with it if it means that much to you.
+Its said to be the most beneficial and ‘cleanest’ salt available.
 I am not overly concerned about such things, but I do try eat the best as often as I can.
-In some cases, I prefer to season dishes at the end with Maldon sea salt flakes (scroll down to Sea Salt Flakes) because I like the little flakes of salty bursts in the mouth.
+In some cases, I prefer to season dishes at the end with Maldon sea salt flakes – scroll down to Sea Salt Flakes – or the Smoked Sea Salt Flakes (also by Maldon) because I like the little flakes of salty bursts in the mouth.
 You will notice however that I list pink Himalayan salt on just about every recipe, but its your personal choice.
 For me as a chef, I just want to encourage you to never forget to season your food.

 Psyllium Husk Powder